mklemmingen/mklemmingen/README.md

 [<img src="bommchessitchio.png">](https://mklemmingen.itch.io/boom-chess)

 ## Early-Stage ongoing projects

 #### "The Debugger" (Java)

- a mklemmingen 2D-Game where the Debugger fights his way through endless amounts of different Bugs, each swarm unique in how it manifests its maliciousness.
-Written in RigiOdity-Framework
+The Debugger fights his way through endless amounts of different Bugs, each swarm unique in how it manifests its maliciousness.
+Written in RigiOdity-Framework by Gardening Cat (mklemmingen).
+Build on extreme minimalism - abstract, no texture-loading

- - Private -
+currently private

 #### StopTheToken (plain txt)

 a community-fed pihole blocklist of websites that make use of AI-generation for their unoriginal articles, just to save bucks on human labour -> sucking the soul out of journalism and the internet.

 [![mklemmingen -StopTheToken](https://img.shields.io/static/v1?label=mklemmingen&message=StopTheToken&color=grey&logo=github)](https://github.com/mklemmingen/StopTheToken "Go to GitHub repo")
 [![stars - StopTheToken](https://img.shields.io/github/stars/mklemmingen/StopTheToken?style=social)](https://github.com/mklemmingen/StopTheToken)